Introduction to software implementation project plans

 software implementation project plan 4

-Successful software implementation plan also requires carefully allocating human capital, financial resources, and technological assets.
+A successful software implementation plan also requires carefully allocating human capital, financial resources, and technological assets.
 In your project plan, consider the following:

 • Identify the specific skills and expert levels required for each project phase.